-To assess the participants’ mental and brain health, Gardener’s team gave them tests on problem solving, mental agility, and judgment.
+Example: To assess the participants’ mental and brain health, Gardener’s team gave them a tests on problem solving, time, mental agility, and judgment.

 What This Means for Heart Health and Brain Health

-However, there is hope from this study that staying healthy according to the Life’s Simple 7 can mean that heart health and brain health will both work at a higher functioning rate than without a healthy lifestyle.
+Above all, staying healthy according to the Life’s Simple 7 can mean that heart health and brain health, will both work at a higher functioning rate than without a healthy lifestyle.